Orange Trees for Sale in Vista, California

 Valencia - Limited Supply

-vALENCIA rED sMITH - Limited Supply
+Valencia Red Smith - Limited Supply

 Created by California agronomist William Wolfskill, the Valencia Orange is rumored to have been the inspiration for the naming of Orange County, California, following their growing success in Santa Ana.
 Valencia Oranges are also the only variety that fruits during the summer months.
 The Red Smith variety is a stunning red inside, but still sweet and juicy!